positive-response/J-PET-geant4/docs/PARAMETERS.md

  `/jpetmc/detector/loadTargetForRun runNr`
 * shows only scintillator wrapped in a kapton foil:
  `/jpetmc/detector/loadOnlyScintillators`
 * not implemented option that should load n-layer fully packed with scintillators barrel:
  `/jpetmc/detector/loadIdealGeom`
 * loads modular layer in two configurations (Single and Double) `/jpetmc/detector/loadModularLayer [option]`
+* load detector configuration from JSON file `/jpetmc/detector/jsonSetupFile [fileName]`
+* set the number of Run that is to be loaded from JSON file `/jpetmc/detector/jsonSetupRunNum [number]`

 ## General parameters:
 * Hit merging time:
   define time range, between hits in scintillator, which will be classified as single hit:
  `/jpetmc/detector/hitMergingTime`
 * Adding date and time to the name of the output file, so multiple executions of the simulation does not overwrite the default file (be careful with simulatenous simulations in the same directory)
  `/jpetmc/output/AddDatetime 1`